Oracle SQL (Genius Series Book 21)

 Answer to Super Quiz – Can You Find the Difficult Error?

-Answer to Quiz – Which rows from both tables Won’t Return?
+Quiz – Which Rows from Both Tables Won’t Return?

 LEFT OUTER JOIN